-Though it typically sits in the crawl space under a home, out of sight and out of mind, a shallow well pump is one of your most important appliances if your home relies on well water.
-These machines, with ½- to 1-horsepower motors, supply all the water to the house, drawing it up from the well in the ground to the kitchens and bathrooms.
+Though it typically sits in the crawl space under a home, out of sight and out of mind, a shallow well pump is one of the most important appliances for a home that relies on well water.
+These machines, with ½- to 1-horsepower motors, supply all the water to the house, drawing it up from the well in the ground to the kitchen and bathrooms.
 Shallow well pumps move 6 to 12 gallons of water per minute or more from wells up to 25 feet in the ground into a pressurized holding tank that stores the water for use in the home.

 Use this guide to learn about the crucial features to consider when shopping for the best shallow well pump, and check out some quality models that suit a variety of situations.

 - BEST OVERALL: Red Lion Premium Cast Iron Shallow Jet Pump

 - BEST BANG FOR THE BUCK: Acquaer ½-HP Dual-Voltage Cast Iron Pump

 - BEST BOOSTER: Simer ¾-HP Pressure Booster Pump